 One would normally anticipate that a discernible message from God should be given to the priest Eli and not to Samuel a child.
 We need to note that Samuel would not have been working in the Tabernacle as a small child.
 He was probably in his early teenage years.
 Eli was more seasoned and increasingly experienced, and he held the correct position.
-Nevertheless, God's levels of leadership depend upon faith and trust.
+Nevertheless, God’s levels of leadership depend upon faith and trust.
 His perspective on power did not go in hand with a person’s age or position.
 When discovering steadfast followers, God may utilize unforeseen channels.
-Be ready for the Lord to work at wherever, whenever, and through anybody he selects.
-(Hebrews 5:4; Amos 7:14-15)
+Be ready for the Lord to work at wherever, whenever, and through anybody He selects.

 Now Samuel did not yet know the Lord.
 This tells me that God must have been calling him to salvation.
 Salvation must come first before one can work for the Lord.
 The Lord will utilize the unsaved for some purpose, but I believe that those times are to motivate his own to actually get up do their jobs and work.

 The third time that the Lord calls Samuel, Eli perceives that it must be the Lord calling him.
 So, he instructs Samuel on how he must answer that call.
 How many times will it take for people to hear, listen, and respond to the Lord’s calling?
 On the last call, Samuel finally responds, “Speak, for thy servant heareth.”
 The first few times I believe that he knew someone was calling him, but he was unsure of who it was.
 He just assumed that it was Eli.
 However, Eli gave guidance to him as to what he should do.